BGrowcott/bg-readme-generator/README.md

 ## Description

 This application uses NodeJs and Inquirer to prompt a user with a series of questions relating to the users project.
 A README.md file is then created for the user according to the answer they gave.
+This README was created using the programme.

 - - - -